Tiktak89/angular-components/README.md

 This is an example project for angular components based on the angular example from the docs (https://docs.angularjs.org/guide/component).

-In addition we implemented some unit- and e2e-tests.
+In addition we have some unit- (jasmine and karma) and e2e-tests (protractor).

 *Prerequisites*